How to Become a Financial Analyst in India: 2025 Guide

 • NCFM certifications

-Apart from this, candidates can also choose to pursue a PhD in Finance.
+Candidates can also choose to pursue a PhD in Finance for academic or senior research roles.

-The fee structure for an MBA in Finance varies across government and private institutions.
-Some examples are given below:
+The fee structure for an MBA in Finance varies widely across government and private institutions.
+The figures below are indicative annual fees; please verify with the respective institution for current fee structures as these are updated periodically:

 Are There Loans Available for MBA Finance?

-Since Masters of Business Administration (MBA) is one of the most sought-after degrees in India, several banks offer loans to candidates to pursue this degree.
+Since Masters of Business Administration (MBA) is one of the most sought-after degrees in India, several banks offer education loans to candidates.
 This includes:

 • State Bank of India Student Loan Scheme